-Exposition Review is dedicated to creating more opportunities for our ever-growing community of talented, diverse writers and artists to share their voices and grow their platform.
+Exposition Review is dedicated to creating more opportunities for our community of talented, diverse writers and artists to share their voices and grow their platform.
 This is why, from the very beginning, Expo has been a nominating literary journal.
 Every year we recognize our strongest published works by submitting them for consideration for a variety of prestigious literary awards and anthologies.
-We are proud to present our nominees from our “Orbit” issue.
+We are proud to present our nominees from our “Wonder” issue.

-Continue reading ““Orbit” Literary Prize Nominations”
+Continue reading ““Wonder” Literary Prize Nominations”